-OUR PRICES: There are 2 prices for window cleaning: During your Neighborhood Sale Week the price is $3.50 per window, per side.
-If cleaning both inside and out the price would then be $7 per window.
+During your Neighborhood Sale Week, the price is $3.95 per window, per side.
+If cleaning both inside and out the price would then be $7.90 per window.

 NEIGHBORHOOD SALE WEEK: Our service area runs from Grayson to Acworth.
-In a service business a large part of the cost of doing business is travel, and everything associated with travel (trucks, gas, maintenance).
-Almost from our start Window Works focused not on individuals, but on neighborhoods.
-And by offering a Sale Week to a group of neighborhoods in certain parts of town at certain times of year our travel was virtually eliminated.
-IT ALSO MEANS THAT WHEN WE TELL YOU WE WILL BE THERE BETWEEN 10-11AM, WE WILL!
+In a service business, a large part of the cost of doing business is travel and everything associated with travel (trucks, gas, insurance, maintenance.)
+Window Works has always focused on neighborhoods.
+And by offering a Sale Week to a group of neighborhoods in certain parts of town at certain times of the year our travel was virtually eliminated.
+IT ALSO MEANS THAT WHEN WE TELL YOU WE WILL BE THERE BETWEEN 10-11 AM, WE WILL!

-MINIMUM ORDER: As with any legitimate service business we simply must charge a minimum to come to your home.
+MINIMUM ORDER: As with any service business we simply must charge a minimum to come to your home.
 Because we offer more than just cleaning windows (fans and chandeliers) we have a DOLLAR minimum, not a minimum number of windows.

 HOW OFTEN: We are frequently asked how often people have their windows cleaned.
-Our Semi Annual Neighborhood Sale Week is based on the fact that outside windows rarely stay clean longer than 6-7 months.
-Inside windows on the other hand, can be cleaned as seldom as once each year.
+Our Semi-Annual Neighborhood Sale Week is based on the fact that outside windows rarely stay clean longer than 6-7 months.
+Inside windows, on the other hand, can be cleaned as seldom as once each year.
 For our customers who truly love to have clean windows this is what we recommend: Have us clean the exterior whenever we offer the Sale Price to your neighborhood, and clean then interior every OTHER time.
 By doing so you will save a great deal of money, not to mention having clean windows all year long.

 DECISIONS, DECISIONS: Another question we frequently receive is what a typical service call is like for us.
 Our customers fall into 3 categories.
 There are those who wish to have everything done ( Interior, Exterior windows, Fans, Chandeliers and anything else they can find!).
 The second group will have us clean only the exterior, and the 3rd group will have us clean the Exterior windows and will request us to clean 1 or 2 “hard to reach” inside windows or perhaps the Chandelier or Fans.

-Here is a good example of a 3600 square foot home – with finished basement, windows in the garage AND glass in the overhead garage doors:
+Here is a good example of a 3500 square foot home – with finished basement, windows in the garage AND glass in the overhead garage doors:

-3600 square feet = 36 windows
+3500 square feet = 42 windows

 Windows and doors in Basement = 8